bitterjug/devjournal-crypto/devjournal.markdown

  - when can we estimate cards (what to they need)

  - [ ] Marko to get met a sample of good card details/spec to look at from 3ie

+ - [ ] MCS invite Ellie and Marko to UML tool and talk though model